Mikbac/Samples-Java/README.md

 ### Jsoup
 * [Jsoup](https://jsoup.org/) - is a Java library for working with real-world HTML.
 It provides a very convenient API for fetching URLs and extracting and manipulating data, using the best of HTML5 DOM methods and CSS selectors.

+### Lombok
+* [Lombok](https://projectlombok.org/) - is a java library that automatically plugs into your editor and build tools, spicing up your java.